 5. Clean Out Litter Box Regularly

 Even if you use a litter box deodorizer, you’ll still have to clean out the litter box regularly.
 Deodorizers only act as boosters that enhance a cat litter’s ability to mask or trap odors.
-They won’t eliminate smells completely and aren’t meant to keep litter boxes cleaner for longer periods of time.
+They won’t eliminate smells and aren’t meant to keep litter boxes cleaner for longer periods.

 So, stick to the same litter box cleaning schedule you’ve always had, even after you add deodorizer to the litter box.